muskcoim/WhiteSnake-Stealer-1.6.3.0-Builder-Files/README.md

-# WhiteSneak-Stealer-Builder-Files
+# WhiteSnake-Stealer-Builder-Files
-White Sneak 1.6.3.0 version Stealer Builder Files WhiteSnake APT Stealer is a malicious software, or malware, designed to steal sensitive information from infected computers.
+White Snake 1.6.3.0 version Stealer Builder Files WhiteSnake APT Stealer is a malicious software, or malware, designed to steal sensitive information from infected computers.
 It's a relatively new threat that has gained notoriety for its ability to target a wide range of data, including:

 Browser data: Passwords, cookies, credit card information